cs3157-borowski/guides/login.md

 ```yaml
 ssh YOUR_UNI@ap.cs.columbia.edu
 ```
-You should be prompted to input your password which you should have recieved in an email.
-Don't worry, it will seem like you are not typing anything but continue and press ENTER when done.
+You should be prompted to input your password which you should have received via email.
+Don't worry, it will seem like you are not typing anything, but continue entering your password and press ENTER when done.
 If you followed these steps closely, you should see this message appear:
 ```yaml
                   __                             __
    _      _____  / /________  ____ ___  ___     / /_____